-Hudson Hall is home to three departments in the Pratt School of Engineering: Civil and Environmental Engineering; Electrical and Computer Engineering, and Mechanical Engineering and Materials Science.
-In addition, Hudson is home to some of the school's laboratories, offices, and classrooms.
-It is also the home office for the Center for the Environmental Implications of NanoTechnology (CEINT) and the Gendell Center for Energy and the Environment.
+The building is also home to three departments in the Pratt School of Engineering: Civil and Environmental Engineering; Electrical and Computer Engineering, and Mechanical Engineering and Materials Science, and to the Center for the Environmental Implications of NanoTechnology (CEINT) and the Gendell Center for Energy and the Environment.

 Teer Engineering Building

 The Nello L. Teer Building opened in 1984.
 Until 2008, it housed the Vesic Library for Engineering, Mathematics and Physics.
 Separated from Hudson Hall by an azalea-filled courtyard and a walkway, Teer serves as a meeting place for students and the headquarters of Pratt school administration.
 The building houses the offices of the Vinik Dean of Engineering, our Undergraduate Student Services Center, the Pratt IT Help Desk and meeting rooms.
 The building also features a student lounge with work tables and living-room style furniture, two auditorium-style lecture halls, a 50-seat classroom, and teaching laboratories.